Peach Prime Consultancy

 Q. What does museum design consultancy include?

 Museum design consultancy covers the full scope of planning and designing a museum environment, from content strategy and exhibit curation through to spatial design, interactive technology specification, lighting design, visitor flow planning, and installation coordination.
 A complete museum design engagement with Peach Prime produces the exhibit narrative plan, spatial layout drawings, detailed exhibit and technology specifications, lighting design, and a visitor experience map.
-These documents are used to appoint and brief fabricators, AV contractors, and technology vendors.
+These documents are used to appoint and brief fabricators, audiovisual contractors, and technology vendors.

 Q. What is the difference between a museum exhibit designer and a museum architect?